-The Mount Dean Stone Corridor acquisition project is valued at over \$2,349,000.
-Five Valleys is requesting \$925,000 in Open Space funding from a combination of the 2018 Open Space Bond and the Open Space Estate Gift, which are described in the City Open Space Ordinance as Conservation Bond and Open Space Funding, respectively.
-(The specific requested allocation between the Open Space Bond and Estate Gift will be determined in coordination with City staff.)
-Five Valleys will match this request by donating \$1,054,147 in real estate value, transaction costs, and trail development costs.
-Five Valleys operational contribution to the project is \$370,000 and includes over four years of work to acquire the properties, assess and improve forest health, design the trail, and work collaboratively with community members and neighbors to bring forward a proposal that meets community needs while being a good neighbor to adjacent private landowners.
+The Mount Dean Stone Corridor project is valued at over \$2,569,147.
+Five Valleys is requesting \$925,000 in Open Space funding with half coming from of the 2018 Open Space Bond and half from the Open Space Estate Gift (\$462,500 from each funding source) which are described in the City Open Space Ordinance as Conservation Bond and Open Space Funding, respectively.
+Five Valleys will match this request by donating \$1,274,147 in real estate value, transaction costs, and trail development costs.
+Five Valleys project facilitation contribution is \$370,000 and includes over four years of work to acquire the properties, assess and improve forest health, design the trail, and work collaboratively with community members and neighbors to bring forward a proposal that meets community needs while being a good neighbor to adjacent private landowners.
+See the Proposed Budget in Table 1 below.